Catacrockers/awesome-catacrockers/Awesome-Python.md

 - [rxpy](https://github.com/ReactiveX/RxPY) -
 A library for composing asynchronous and event-based programs using observable collections and LINQ-style query operators in Python.

-## Utilities
+## Testing

-General purpose libraries for making software developing a better experience.
+*Libraries for testing codebases and generating test data.*

-+ Tetsing
++ Testing Frameworks
-  - [Pytest](https://docs.pytest.org/en/latest/) - The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.
+  - [Pytest](https://docs.pytest.org/en/latest/) - A mature full-featured Python testing tool.
+The pytest framework makes it easy to write small tests, yet scales to support complex functional testing for applications and libraries.
-+ Linting
-  - [Pylint](https://www.pylint.org/) - Pylint is a Python static code analysis tool which looks for programming errors, helps enforcing a coding standard, sniffs for code smells and offers simple refactoring suggestions.

 ## Web Frameworks